Constitution of the Delaware Valley Vascular Society

 Associate members shall consist of medical professionals with a dedication to the study and/or treatment of vascular disease who are not physicians or surgeons.
 These may include allied health care professionals (e.g. nurse practitioners, physician assistants, vascular nurses and registered vascular technicians), scientists, and doctors of podiatric medicine.
 Associate members will be permitted to serve on committees and vote on these committees, but shall not be eligible to vote on other Society business or hold elected office.

-Candidate members shall consist of physicians in training who are in postgraduate year III or greater within an approved general surgical residency program or who are vascular surgery fellows.
-They shall have no voting privileges, may not hold office.
+Candidate members shall consist of physicians in training who are in postgraduate year I (PGY1) or greater within an approved general surgical residency program or who are vascular surgery fellows.
+They shall have no voting privileges and may not hold office.
 Their status as a candidate member will cease after graduation from the general surgical residency training programs unless they continue in a vascular surgery fellowship program, in which case they are expected to apply for active membership during a period not to exceed one year after successful completion of such a vascular surgery fellowship.

 The privilege of holding office, membership on committees, and voting shall be limited to Active Members, except as specified for Associate Members.